rikka0w0/gopnikmod/README.md

 1. `git clone https://github.com/rikka0w0/gopnikmod`
 1. `git submodule init` and `git submodule update` to get LibRikka
 1. `gradlew build` to build jars
-1. `gradlew setupDecompWorkspace` to setup a complete development environment.
+1. `gradlew genEclipseRuns` to setup a complete development environment.
 * On Windows: use `gradlew.bat` instead of `gradlew`

 # Notes